Textualize/textual/docs/guide/animator.md

 Awaitable callbacks are also supported.
 If the callback passed to `on_complete` is awaitable, then Textual will await it for you.

+## Delaying animations

+You can delay the start of an animation using the `delay` parameter of the `animate` method.
+This parameter accepts a `float` value representing the number of seconds to delay the animation by.
+For example, `self.box.styles.animate("opacity", value=0.0, duration=2.0, delay=5.0)` would delay the start of the animation by five seconds, meaning the total duration between making the call and the animation completing would be seven seconds.